itishrishikesh/pareshaan/README.md

 - Be a solution for medium to large-scale projects.
 - Add bulky features like file attachments.
 - Support project management.

+## Everything in this repository is a work in progress!
+## You can create issues if you would like to add anything or be added here!